Dani’s Blog

 Marias Men

 I don’t remember what I looked like that day on rue Charlot years ago, but I wasn’t feeling very good about myself, I do remember that.
-Walking along by myself in the Marais, I felt le regard of these two men across the street.
-When I saw the way they were looking at me, I felt a bit awkward and so to ease that tension, I instinctively motioned with my camera, “can I take a photo of you?”
+Walking alone as a young woman in the Marais, I felt le regard of these two men across the street.
+When I saw the way they were looking at me, I felt awkward and so to ease that tension, I instinctively motioned with my camera, “can I take a photo of you?”

 A little while later I looked at the photo on my camera screen, and that’s when I saw them.
 Their eyes, their smiles, and myself reflected.
-It didn’t feel predatory but appreciative.
+They never felt predatory, but appreciative and respectful.
 A reflection so different than the way I had been feeling.
 They hadn’t said anything, there was no street harassment or power play.
 Just a couple of human beings smiling, seeming to appreciate the young woman across the street.

 Their faces woke me up.